 Whatever system you use, a strict sell discipline needs to be an integral part of it.
 If you ever forget that the stock market actively wants to take your money, the value of your portfolio will be glad to remind you.

 As a growth investor who learned my investing chops from working at Cabot, I know that our rules for growth investors are sound.
-And subscribers to Cabot Emerging Markets Investor and Cabot Growth Investor get the benefit of many years of patient testing of different investment models.
+And subscribers to Cabot Global Stocks Explorer and Cabot Growth Investor get the benefit of many years of patient testing of different investment models.
 We only recommend what works.

 And that’s true for all of Cabot’s investment advisories in every style: growth, value, income, small caps, options and balanced.